The Big One (Dexter): Production

-Johannessen said the teleplay for "The Big One" sought to more illustrate what Lumen went through more vividly than previous episodes did.
+Johannessen said the teleplay for "The Big One" sought to illustrate what Lumen went through more vividly than previous episodes did.
 As a result, while Debra watches police evidence tapes, footage of the crimes committed by Jordan and his accomplices are shown to a longer and more graphic degree than in previous episodes.

 Reception

 The episode received mixed to positive reviews.

 IGN gave the episode an "Impressive" score of 8.0/10, saying that "I don't mind where the show left us, but I also can't deny that this season had me expecting more of a pay-off..." and "So 'The Big One' was a solid season closer, complete with the typical (though not predictable) "is this when Dexter will finally get caught?" moment...
 Having her leave was, unfortunately, inevitable and it meant that we had to sit through her explain the reason for her wanting to leave to Dexter, which to us was a little plodding because we knew that it was all a way of getting her off the show when it felt so much more right, story-wise, for her character to want to stay.
 No, Dexter and Lumen's romance wasn't the true seller here, but it did fit within their vigilante partnership.
 And it seems like something that she wouldn't want to give up.
 I did appreciate Dexter's anger when he came to the sad realization that he was forever "broken" - and had hoped Lumen would be too.
 Forever broken, with an inner eternal dark flame.
 Like his.
 Hell, if you watched Julia Stiles' post-show interview, it felt like perhaps she didn't like the way Lumen left the show.
 She even referenced Lumen being out there, in the world now, with a lot of new knowledge.
 So it's not like she couldn't come back if the writers wanted her to.
 (Pretty please!)", reviewer Matt Fowler concluded with "Now look, an 8 is still a damn good score, and an 8-point episode of Dexter is still better than a 20 point episode of most other shows, but I still felt like this episode could have handled the end of Lumen's story a bit better.
 And possibly given us a bit more to chew on as far as Deb knowing that Dexter was a part of something (more the barrel girls and less the Liddy murder, of course).
 I'm fine with a book-end, but I also need progress.
 And maybe a little more change to the show status-quo."